PixelStudiosDev/pixelstudiosdev.github.io/docs/guilds/installation.md

 features.

 - [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) - Required for placeholders
-- [Bedwars1058](https://polymart.org/resource/bedwars1058.1152) - Required for giving guild experience and other on certain events
+- [Bedwars1058](https://polymart.org/resource/bedwars1058.1152) - Required for giving guild experience or other kind of rewards on certain events